Nonpoint Source (NPS) Program

 Delta Water Quality

 Staff from the State Water Board and the Central Valley and San Francisco Bay Water Boards (collectively Water Boards) formed the Bay-Delta Team to improve coordination of the Water Boards' activities in the San Francisco Bay and Sacramento-San Joaquin River Delta (Bay-Delta).
 The Bay-Delta Team is charged with developing a short and long-term program for addressing impacts to beneficial uses of water in the Bay-Delta.
-In response to this charge, the Water Boards developed a 2008 Draft Strategic Workplan for Activities in the San Francisco Bay/Sacramento-San Joaquin Delta Estuary (Strategic Workplan).
+In response to this charge, the Water Boards developed a 2008 Draft Strategic Workplan for Activities in the San Francisco Bay/Sacramento-San Joaquin Delta Estuary (for a copy of the Strategic Workplan please contact Janis Cooke at Janis.Cooke@waterboards.ca.gov).

 The Strategic Workplan, adopted in 2008, had a project timeline of five years.
 In 2013, the Strategic Workplan moved to a web-based format and in 2014 the Central Valley Water Board updated their Strategic Work Plan.
-Links to the Central Valley Water Board activities can be found here http://www.waterboards.ca.gov/centralvalley/water_issues/delta_water_quality/
+Links to the Central Valley Water Board activities can be found on the Delta Water Quality Webpage.

 Central Valley Salinity Alternatives for Long-Term Sustainability (CV-SALTS)